-Whether sightseeing, shopping, hiking or partying in these destinations, I hope that you’ll discover memorable experiences that stimulate the body and mind—getting you into heart of China and under skin of the Chinese culture and discover a good list of amazing things to see in China.
+Whether sightseeing, shopping, hiking or partying in these destinations, I hope that you’ll discover memorable experiences that stimulate the body and mind—getting you into heart of China and under skin of the Chinese culture and discover a good list of amazing things and top attractions to see in China.
 Good luck!

 The political, cultural, and geographical heart of China, Beijing, caters to the luxury traveler as well as to the budget backpacker — offering world-class restaurants to ancient temples and old Beijing backstreet charm.